jpmorganchase/jupyter-fs/.github/CONTRIBUTING.md

 ### Sourcemaps

-By default, the `jlpm run build` command generates the source maps for this extension to make it easier to debug using the browser dev tools.
+By default, the `pnpm run build` command generates the source maps for this extension to make it easier to debug using the browser dev tools.
 To also generate source maps for the JupyterLab core extensions, you can run the following command:

 ```bash
 jupyter lab build --minimize=False